 The third party ensures the transparency of the oversight process by preparing an annual report that summarizes both the direct oversight and general oversight processes.
 The report includes information on the types of reviews conducted and a summary of results and findings.
 It also includes observations or recommendations to improve the effectiveness of the verification process or to highlight areas where additional guidance may be required for verifiers or their clients.
-These recommendations may also be informed by a survey of verifiers conducted by MAC each year to log any questions or issues related to TSM.
+These recommendations may be informed by a survey of verifiers conducted by MAC each year to log any questions or issues related to TSM.
 The report includes consolidated information so as not to identify individual verifiers or clients.
-TSM Initiative Leaders discuss the report each year and MAC shares the report with the Community of Interest Advisory Panel for discussion or awareness.
+TSM Initiative Leaders discuss the report each year and the report is shared with the Community of Interest Advisory Panel for discussion or awareness.
 The report will also be posted on the MAC website and discussed with verifiers during the annual verifier update webinar.
-The report's recommendations will inform revisions to the Terms of Reference for Verifiers, the TSM Verification Guide, or other TSM policies or protocols if warranted.